Bezos should sell The Washington Post, but not to another billionaire

 Imagine with me, a better world, where The Post makes a bold ownership move that restores, strengthens and maintains the public trust.
 Before the fifth round of layoffs.
 Before the pay cuts.
 Before it gets hacked to pieces and digested by an Axel Springer or a tronc.
 Before pop-up ads pollute the site like chickenpox and “articles” are “written” by AI.

 A couple weeks ago, I attended the annual Democracy Summit at Howard University’s Center for Journalism and Democracy.
 I went to the first one in 2022, held in a campus ballroom packed with journalists — many friends, some heroes, and some excellent student journalists from HBCUs across the country.
-There was an afterparty.
-This year was quieter, the ballroom a little over half full and comprised mostly students.
+This year was quieter, the ballroom a little over half full and comprising mostly students.
 I was surprised at first — I hope it was just because of the election? — but was soon as engrossed and inspired as ever by the conference’s speakers, starting with the Center’s founder, Nikole Hannah-Jones.

 There is no free press without democracy, she said, so journalists should and must openly advocate for it.
 Whatever qualms we may or may not have about “bias,” we should not be neutral about democracy.